Simonl07/pong-online/README.md

 Both game client & server contains modules for in-game communication.
 These communication includes:

 * - [ ] Rebounce Reports: new bounce vector report from client - Zero
-* - [ ] Board Position Reports: current board position from client, necessary for real time opponent board rendering - Zero
 * - [ ] Round End Reports: reports that the ball entered current players side and represents that the current player lose the round, send from client - Zero
 * - [ ] New Round: signals a new round with initial conditions and scores.
 Send from server to clients.
 This also works for resumed sessions when a disconnected player reconnect - Zero

+## Client-Client communication:

+* - [x] Board Position Reports: current board position from client, necessary for real time opponent board rendering - Simon
+* - [x] Clock synchronization, sync System.currenttimemills() for both clients - Simon

 ## Game dynamics extension: